Student Summer Employment Programs

-- The subsidy for Not-for-Profit Organizations approved under these programs will be 100% of the current minimum wage plus 15% to help cover the mandatory employment related costs.
+- The subsidy for Not-for-Profit Organizations approved under these programs will be 100% of the current minimum wage plus 15% to help cover the mandatory employment related costs (MERCs).

 - The subsidy for private sector employers shall be $5 towards the hourly wage.

-- All payments required by law are the responsibility of the employer, including Income Tax, Employment Insurance, CPP, assessments under the Workplace Health Safety and Compensation Act and holiday pay.
+- All payments required by law are the responsibility of the employer, including Income Tax, Employment Insurance, Canada Pension Plan (CPP), assessments under the Workplace Health Safety and Compensation Act and holiday pay.